SyneRBI/SIRF/doc/UserGuide.md

                      - from an ECAT8 file or
                      - from an attenuation image (ImageData object) or
                      - from bin efficiencies (AcquisitionData object) or
-                     - by chaining two objects of this class
+                     - by chaining two objects of this class.
+                     In the last case, the normalisation n is the product of the two objects' normalisations.

     set_up           Sets up the object.
-    unnormalise      Multiplies the argument (AcquisitionData) by (1/n). forward          Returns the argument multiplied by (1/n).
+    normalise        Multiplies the argument (AcquisitionData) by n. unnormalise      Multiplies the argument (AcquisitionData) by (1/n). forward          Returns the argument multiplied by (1/n).
+The argument is not changed.
+    invert           Returns the argument multiplied by n.
+The argument is not changed.

 ###### Examples: